zuozhenggh/learning-library/developer-library/integration-soa-workshop/README.md

 | 3 | Register the composite app to Service Bus | 50 min |
 | 4 | Enabled REST api access for Validate Payment app | 30 min |

-***To log issues***, click here to go to the [github oracle repository](https://github.com/oracle/learning-library/issues/new) issue submission form.

 ## Navigating the Lab
-To return to this page from anywhere within the lab click either Oracle Hands on Labs, or Home in the header.
+To return to this page from anywhere within the lab click on the "hamburger-menu" icon on the right-hand side.

 ![](images/0/new-lab-header.png)

 Click the navigation menu icon, in the upper-left corner of the header, to see a list of modules in this lab.
 Click any of the list entries to navigate directly to that module.

-When you're ready to proceed to module 1, please [click here to navigate to Module 1](1-introduction-to-soa.md)
+When you're ready to proceed, please click the Contents menu on the right-hand.

 ![](images/0/new-lab-menu.png)

 During the live lab, the tutorial pdf document can be found on the desktop of your OCI Linux instance.

 ![](images/2/soa-tutorialpdf.png)

-[Click here](https://www.oracle.com/middleware/technologies/soasuite/12c-samples-tutorials-downloads.html) to download SOA suite tutorial.

 ## Learn More - Useful Links